Welcome to TUHUnion.ca

 TUHU does not need to replicate what is already being done.

-We need to focus on what is NOT being done enough: organizing and empowering homeless and underhoused people to lead systemic change and end homelessness and secure dignified, affordable housing for all.
+We need to focus on what is NOT being done enough: organizing and empowering homeless and underhoused people to lead systemic change and end homelessness and the dehumanization of the unhoused.

 What Our Union Does

-We might organize self defense classes for gender-oppressed people living in encampments so that they can protect themselves against the physical and sexual violence that inevitably results from deep inequality and systemic marginalization.
+• We organize self-defense classes for gender-oppressed people living in encampments so that they can protect themselves against the physical and sexual violence that inevitably results from deep inequality and systemic marginalization.

 Origin

-Our union was founded in May 2023, after a visit from the Lead organizer, Anthony Prince, of the National Union of the Homeless (NUH) in the United States.
+Our union was founded in May 23, 2023, after a visit from a lead organizer of the National Union of the Homeless (NUH) in the United States.
 The NUH currently has over 20 union Locals in cities across the US fighting to uplift homeless voices and end homelessness.
-The Toronto underhoused and Homeless Union follows NUH’s organizing model while honoring Toronto’s unique history and context.
-At the present, we are the only NUH affiliated Union outside of the United States and we continue to be in touch with NUH and to share resources and strategies with them.
+The Toronto Underhoused and Homeless Union was inspired by NUH’s organizing model, as we honour Toronto’s unique history and context.

 Structure